|Last Quarterly Update:||3/10/2014|

 Worldwide, gambling generates more than $400 billion in revenue, according to Global Betting & Gaming Consultants (GBGC).
 Major casino gaming markets include Australia, Canada, France, Macau, and the US.
 Driven by strong demand in Asia, worldwide gaming revenue could exceed $500 billion by 2015.

 The US gambling, or gaming, industry consists of about 500 casinos, about 450 Indian casinos and bingo halls, and lotteries in about 40 states with combined annual revenue of about $85 billion.
-Key demand drivers include disposable personal income and the introduction of new games.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options